vrodedanya/morpheus/README.md

 ### Description
 Morpheus is a simple library for make scenario tree

+### Installing
+- Recommended approach to use cmake FetchContent
+- Morpheus CMakeLists.txt create static library, so after you call FetchContent_MakeAvailable CMake creates dependency, so you can just add library to your executable by 'target_link_libraries' or by something else what you prefer

 ### Usage
 Morpheus uses config file for create scenario tree.
 Config file contains description of scenario.
 Format:<br>
 ```